libraryofcelsus/Aetherius_AI_Assistant/readme.md

 ------
 **Recent Changes**

+• 12/02 Added Terminal Only Mode for using Aetherius

 • 11/29 Added Alpaca Model formating to AetherNode.
 Tested with: TheBloke/Nous-Hermes-Llama2-GPTQ

 • 11/24 Swapped Knowledge Domain Selection to use proper call